-In case of indemnification for torts the statutes is reduced to five years (two years for actions regarding the circulation of vehicles and ships).
-The term of five years applies also to actions for refunding interests or in corporate law matters.
-Agreements of sale of goods (to persons other than consumers), freight, shipment assurance and brokering commissions have a statute of limitation of one year.
+In cases of indemnification for torts, the statute is reduced to five years (two years for actions regarding the circulation of vehicles and ships).
+The five-year term also applies to actions for refunding interests or in corporate law matters.
+Agreements of sales of goods (to persons other than consumers), freight, shipment assurance and brokering commissions have a statute of limitation of one year.

-The terms above are mandatory and the parties may not agree on different periods.
+The above terms are mandatory, and the parties may not agree on different periods.
 Such terms start from the date on which the right may be exercised.
-Before the end of the terms, the parties must have started a legal action or at least have carried out an action to interrupt them, by sending a default notice to the counterparty (in which case the prescribed period resumes).
-In case of a legal action, the statute of limitation is interrupted until the judgment, and after that it starts to run again.
+Before the end of the terms, the parties must have started a legal action or at least have carried out an action to interrupt them by sending a default notice to the counterparty (in which case, the prescribed period resumes).
+In the case of a legal action, the statute of limitation is interrupted until the judgment, after which it starts to run again.